qqingdou/gamecenter/README.md

-# gamecenter-docs
+# gamecenter
-The docs of game center
+The website of game center